esnchez/Ethernaut-local-setup/README.md

 There are three components to Ethernaut that are needed to run/deploy in order to work with it locally:

-·Test Network - A testnet that is running locally, like gnache, hardhat network, geth, etc
+·Test Network - A testnet that is running locally, like ganache, hardhat network, geth, etc

 ·Contract Deployment - In order to work with the contracts, they must be deployed to the locally running testnet